polinaprinii/Data-Mining-Machine-Learning-1-Final-Project/README.md

 1. Pre-requisite: Download and install Python.
 2. Download project as zip.
 3. Import into IDE of choice.
-4. Edit all file calling syntax to own machine.
+4. Edit all file calling syntax to own folder structure.
 5. Run code.

+## Credits: ##